STATUTES OF ASSOCIATION OF BODYNAMIC PSYCHOLOGY (ABP) – 2020

 • The level of membership fees on proposal of the Governing Board and any other fees

-• Election of the auditors
+• Election of two auditors

 • All other decisions mentioned in these statutes